gipixels/README/README.md

 ## Technologies
-- Knowledge in HTML, CSS, Wordpress, other web tools
+- Basic knowledge in HTML, CSS, Wordpress, other web tools
 - UI Design with Figma

 #### Stack: